 2. Christian Wood, Detroit Pistons -- Unrestricted

 STATS: 13.1 PPG, 6.3 RPG, 1.7 OREB, 1 APG, 0.9 BPG

 There wasn’t a whole lot to be excited about when it came to Motown basketball this season.
 Wood was the exception.
 From the G League to the end of the teams’ benches to now, he has demonstrated a tremendous work ethic and it’s paid off.
 Once Andre Drummond was traded away, Wood exploded onto the scene with some gigantic performances in the points and rebounds columns.
 And while that may be a small-sample size, it’s not the first time Wood’s done this when given an opportunity.

-1. Anthony Davis, Los Angeles Lakers -- Player Option
+1. Anthony Davis, Los Angeles Lakers -- Unrestricted

 STATS: 26.1 PPG, 9.3 RPG, 2.3 OREB, 3.2 APG, 2.3 BPG

 Will AD stay or will he go?
 Well, he and LeBron James have the Lakers in a prime position in the Western Conference.
 They’re the most dangerous duo in the NBA today.
 Davis is one of the purest shooters and nastiest finishers in the game.
 He’ll take your lunch money on the defensive end.
 When healthy, he’s one of the best all-around players in the league.
 He declined Los Angeles’ max extension after the New Year and seemed to be set on declining his player option in favor of earning a maximum contract offer this offseason.
-With the salary cap taking a hit due to the Coronavirus, we’ll see if that’s still the case.
-Davis’ deadline to make his decision official is Oct.
-14, with the date subject to change.
-If he does decide to opt in, he would earn $28,751,775 next season.
+Davis did just that, making himself an unrestricted free agent.